 The operation of the Group does not involve significant discharges or wastes into water bodies, land, and air.
-The Group's environmental impacts covered in the ESG Report are the Greenhouse Gases ("GHG") emissions resulted from energy consumption associated with the business operations, the gaseous emissions from operation of vehicles, and disposal of waste paper.
+The Group's environmental impacts covered in the ESG Report are the greenhouse gases ("GHG") emissions resulted from energy consumption associated with the business operations, the air emissions from operation of vehicles, and disposal of waste paper.

-(a) Gaseous Emissions and GHG Emissions
+(a) Air Emissions and GHG Emissions